In partnership with

 Day 6: Quartieri Spagnoli, Neapolitanity and shopping in the centre of the city

-Around midday, explore another small gem of Naples: the Pignasecca Market, a lovely place in the heart of Naples where you will find fresh produce, fish, cheeses and more.
+Around midday, explore another small gem of Naples: the Pignasecca Market, where you will find fresh products, fish, cheeses and also vintage stuff.
 The market develops along Via Pignasecca, a narrow cobbled street, and offers an explosion of colors, sounds and flavors that capture the essence of Neapolitan daily life.

-Not far away from the exit of the Galleria, find out the famous Gran Caffè Gambrinus to treat yourself to a snack with authentic espresso coffee and with one of the city's typical desserts, such as babà and Neapolitan sfogliatella.
-In the evening, if you're hungry and craving pizza, you can try one of the best pizzerias in Naples.
+Out from the Galleria, find out the famous Gran Caffè Gambrinus to treat yourself to a snack with authentic espresso coffee and typical desserts, such as babà and Neapolitan sfogliatella.

 Day 6 stops: